underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Newtonian Rheology
 ~~~~~~~~~~~~~~~~~~

-A newtonian rheology can be applied by assigning a viscosity
+A newtonian rheology can be applied by assigning a viscosity to a already defined material

 .. code:: python